-- High quality bus service: Residential uses up to 36' tall should be allowed within 1⁄2 mile of bus stops with at least 15-minute headways at peak periods and 30-minute headways on weekends (as defined in SB 827). - Major transit stop: Residential uses up to 55' tall (75' tall with density bonus) should be allowed within 1/4 -mile radius of major transit stops (rail stations and ferry terminals).
+- High quality bus service: Residential uses up to 36' tall with development standards (such as lot coverage, setbacks, density limits, and maximum unit size) should be allowed within 1⁄2 mile of bus stops with at least 15-minute headways at peak periods and 30-minute headways on weekends (as defined in SB 827). - Major transit stop: Residential uses up to 55' tall (75' tall with density bonus) that have development standards similar to those above (such as lot coverage, setbacks, density limits, and maximum unit size) should be allowed within 1/4 mile radius of major transit stops (rail stations and ferry terminals).

 Development standards such as setbacks, unit sizes and lot coverage requirements should apply.
 Neither development standards nor other zoning and design controls should mandate densities lower than those prescribed above.
+These shall not be used to reduce density where higher local standards or plans apply.

 Housing Overlay on Large Low-Density Commercial Sites: the state should establish minimum zoning for housing on low-density commercial sites above a certain acreage that are located within the transit areas defined above.